ajitas/Word-Guess-Game-CLI/README.md

 # Word-Guess-Game-CLI

 ## About
 This application is a node version of hangman game wherein user guesses letters underneath a hidden word.
 In this application, the words used are names of cities and countries.
+Both category and the word are chosen randomly.
 Goal is to guess the hidden word correctly.
 It also keeps a track of score, already guessed letters and number of incorrect guesses left.

 ## Application Preview
 ![Word-Guess-Game-CLI-correct](hangman-correct.gif)